NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     boundary where blending with subsequent DEMs will happen.

 --hole-fill-length <integer (default: 0)>
-    Maximum dimensions of a hole in the DEM to fill in, in pixels.
+    Maximum dimensions of a hole in the DEM to fill, in pixels.

 --tr <double>